GeospatialCentroid/GeospatialCentroid.github.io/index.md

 ## Welcome to the Centroid Share Site

-This resource is available to host temporary content so we don't have to upload and email files to project partners, so they can download and view them.
-Instead we will upload here and share a link.
-I expect the primary use case of this resources will be htmls derived from rmd workflows.
+This resource is available to host temporary content so we don't have to upload and email files to each other.

 Please direct any questions to dan at carverd@colostate.edu